From embarking on Caribbean vacations to hosting backyard barbecues for your friends, there are plenty of ways to spend a buck this summer.

 If you missed out on spring cleaning, it’s not too late to get your home organized for summer.
 It could even help you save on energy costs if you have a lot of clutter that’s preventing air from circulating efficiently in the house.

-Those unneeded items you bagged up during your recent cleaning spree might be of value to someone else.
+And the best part?
+Those unneeded items you bagged up during your cleaning spree might be of value to someone else.
 Why not host a garage sale to sell them?
 You’ll be able to clear out space as well as make money.

 Get a Part-Time Job